FriendsOfSymfony/FOSHttpCache/doc/cache-invalidator.md

 Make sure to [configure your proxy for tagging](varnish.md#tagging) first.
 The examples in this section assume you left the `tagsHeader` unchanged.
-You can call `CacheManager::setTagsHeader` to change the HTTP header used to identify tags.
+You can call `CacheInvalidator::setTagsHeader` to change the HTTP header used to identify tags.

 You will have to make sure your web application adds the correct tags on all